 Guiseley / Yeadon / Rawdon (North and Aireborough HMCAs) - 3.2FE of demand created.
 2FE school located within sites HG2-5 (Coach Road/Park Road, Guiseley) agreed in principle.
-Site HG2-41 (Land off A65 Rawdon & Horsforth) has been agreed should contain a through school
+Site HG2-41 (Land off A65 Rawdon & Horsforth) has been agreed should contain a through school with 2FE primary and 4FE secondary, although this will be better placed to meet Horsforth PPA housing generated demand.
+The locations of the allocated sites within this PPA mean that not all housing generated demand could be accommodated by the reserved school sites and there are no other expansion options available locally.

+PPA Identified Identified Shortfall

+need provision

-PPA Identified need Identified provision Shortfall Guiseley/ Yeadon/ Basic Need (2016-19) 0 0 0 Rawdon SAP Safeguarded land 3.2 0.4 3 0 0.2 0.4
+Guiseley/ Basic Need 0 0 0

+Yeadon/ (2016-19)

+Rawdon SAP 3.2 3 0.2

+Safeguarded 0.4 0 0.4

+land

-1FE from HG2-41
+\1FE from HG2-41